 By the end of this lesson, you should be able to do or answer the following:

 Securing your API is an important step.
 When we were using Express to serve view templates we used PassportJS along with a username and password to authenticate users, but that is not the only way to secure an Express app, and in the context of an API it often makes sense to use a different strategy.
-The username and password session pattern that we learned previously will still work of course, though it is made a little more complicated by the fact that we’ve separated our front-end code from the back-end, so we have to specifically send our username/password info back and forth to check for authentication when accessing one of our endpoints.
+The username and password session pattern that we learned previously will still work of course, though it is made a little more complicated by the fact that we’ve separated our front-end code from the back-end.

 This strategy, while particularly useful with APIs can be used with a traditional view-template project as well.
 The main difference here is that instead of setting and checking a cookie we’re passing a special token in the header of our request.
 In our previous Authentication Tutorial, the Passport middleware checked the cookie that was sent and then either authenticated or denied our user.
 In this case, we’re going to do something very similar, but instead of using cookies, we’re going to pass the token.

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental if you need to dive deeper into something.